PeterDrake/drakepedia/data_structures/operators.md

 ## Additional Resources
 ### Online
 - Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Section 1.2](https://introcs.cs.princeton.edu/java/12types/)
+- Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Appendix A: Operator Precedence in Java](https://introcs.cs.princeton.edu/java/11precedence/)
 - Anderson, [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) (These are in C, but the operators are pretty much the same in C and in Java.)
 ### Print
 - Sedgewick and Wayne, *Introduction to Programming in Java*, Section 1.2